vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 <pre data-test="exec">
 $ python3 src/main/python/model_export.py src/main/application/files/colbert_query_encoder.onnx
 </pre>
+The *mode_export.py* script downloads the model from Hugginface and exports it to ONNX for serving.

 The maven clean package will build the Vespa application package file (*target/application.zip*) which is later used when we have started the Vespa services.